Download and print as a PDF (163kB pdf)

 You will be given Emgality if:

-• You have four or more migraines a month and
+• you have four or more migraines a month and

-• You have tried at least three other preventative drugs and they have not helped to improve your migraines, or you could not tolerate the side effects to those drugs.
+• you have tried at least three other preventative drugs and they have not helped to improve your migraines, or you could not tolerate the side effects to those drugs.

 Does Emgality have any side effects?